-HTML-specification for Headlines according to W3C
+HTML specification for headings according to W3C

 <h1>Headline with the topic of the document </h1>